 2019 Autumn Contest

-Please note Schedules and entry forms will be emailed to member bands’ contest secretaries and published on this site 8 – 10 weeks before each contest.
+Please note Schedules and entry forms will be emailed to member bands’ contest secretaries and published on this site approx. 10 weeks before each contest.

 Ev-entz provide large percussion instruments for our full band contests.

 Competing bands will be provided with free Competitors’ tickets for their players and MD.
 These can be collected at any time on contest day and are valid for all sections.
-Supporters’ tickets may be purchased in advance for £4 (see entry form) or at the Box Office on the day (£7.50 / Concessions £4.00 / Children under 10 yrs free)
+Supporters’ tickets may be purchased in advance for £4 (see entry form) or on the day for £7.50 (Concessions £4.00 / Children under 10 yrs free)

 Secretaries are reminded that all bands must use a Nationally accredited registry.
 Bands and players that are not nationally registered may only compete in the Ungraded section.